 Mobile nursing

-Our friendly Mobile Nursing team offers home visits for people in our Pasifika community with long-term medical conditions that need home assistance.
+Our friendly nurses offer home visits for people in our Pasifika community who have serious, long-term medical conditions.

 What support is available?

-The services we offer depend on the individual's needs, but may include:
+The support we offer depend on the individual's needs, but may include:

 Clinical checks in the home